wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/SupportedFeaturesModbus.md

 # Supported features

 ## Register types
 The Modbus TCP EDS adatper supports 6 register types, corresponding to 4 function codes (1-4).
-Since one function code can return two types of registers, either 16-bit or 32-bit register depending on the device, either the register type, or the register type code, intead of the function code, is required when configuring the data selection for the adapter.
+Since one function code can return two types of registers, either 16-bit or 32-bit depending on the device, either the register type or the register type code is required when configuring the data selection for the adapter.
 The following table lists all the register types supported in the Modbus TCP EDS adatper.

 | Register Type | Register Type Code | Description | Function Code |
 |---------------|-------------------|-------------|---------------|